 - Are you artistic and creative?

-- Do you have a personal derive for tattooing?
+- Do you have a personal desire for tattooing?

 - Are you passionate and persistent?

-- Are you flexible to move to grab the opportunities?
+- Are you flexible enough to move to grab the opportunities?

 - Are you a people person who can build relationships with clients?